gargargargar/aws-deepracer-auto-submit/README.md

 # aws-deepracer-auto-submit
-Auto submission script written for AWS Deepracer with Selenium IDE
+This is an auto submission script written for AWS Deepracer with Selenium IDE

+Required softwares:
+- Selenium IDE (available on Chrome or Firefox)

+## Main file: `deepracer-auto-submit`